 Connecting the buds to a phone is simple, the instructions included in the box proving sufficient to lead us – indeed, the earbuds themselves provide most of the instruction we need, once they are in place.

 Soon we’re up and running and enjoying the remarkable liberation of wire-free listening.
-These Jabras work impressively well at connecting to your device without dropout – and, in our experience, the connection between the two earpieces themselves is absolutely solid.
+The Jabra Elite 65t work impressively well at connecting to your device without dropout – and, in our experience, the connection between the two earpieces themselves is absolutely solid.

 They are easy to use, and the practicalities of answering phone calls and so on are dealt with without fuss.
 Take a bud out, and your music pauses.
 Put it back in to restart.
 Double push the right ear bud to pause music and let outside noise in.

 Adjust volume with the nubbins on the left earbud, and push longer to skip track.
 It all just works without complaint.
 Impressive indeed.